diamondalltheway/diamondalltheway/README.md

-### 👨🏻‍💻 Hi, I'm Hunter! 👋
+# Hey there! 👋

-I am Hunter, from The Woodlands, Texas - just north of Houston.
+### I am Hunter, from The Woodlands, Texas - just north of Houston.
 As a full-stack developer, I enjoy building applications of all kinds with people from all over the world.

-I am a huge fan of JavaScript, and more recently, TypeScript.
+I am a huge fan of <highlight>JavaScript</highlight>, and more recently, TypeScript.
 The tooling is fantastic but, TypeScript's real magic lies in its ability to make us more conscious about the code we write.

 As far as frameworks go, Svelte is always my first choice.
 The developer experience is excellent and it’s a dream to use.
 I am also a huge fan of Rich Harris and everything he is doing to push the framework forward.